xpdota/triggevent-site/pages/groovy/Groovy-Scripting.md

 }
 ```

-### Sequential Triggers
+# Sequential Triggers

-Here's a more in-depth example.
+Here's a more in-depth trigger.
 This triggers when you start casting Broil IV.
 It will immediately call out TTS "foo",
 and if you have the callout overlay enabled, will display a rapidly-changing number showing you how many milliseconds
 are left on the cast bar, with the text having a cyan color.